Frequently Asked Questions

 For new music productions, it is increasingly common to offer a Dolby Atmos Music mix in addition to a stereo mix.
 Nowadays, Apple Music even asks to provide a Dolby Atmos Music mix as standard, with or without a separate stereo mix.
 Otherwise, for stereo playback, the Dolby Atmos Music mix will automatically be reduced to a stereo mix over which you as a music producer or artist have (had) no control.
 But other music streaming services will undoubtedly follow suit and start demanding Dolby Atmos Music mixes because Dolby Atmos Music is becoming increasingly common.

 For older music productions that are being re-released, a Dolby Atmos Music mix is now also recommended or required.
-The cheapest option is to upmix the original stereo mix to Dolby Atmos Music via algorithms in a plug-in, but the result is rarely good.
+The cheapest option is to upmix the original stereo mix to Dolby Atmos Music via algorithms in a plugin, but the result is rarely good.
 If you have access to the original multi-track recordings or submixes of all instrument groups separately, then it is much better to rebuild the Dolby Atmos Music mix from scratch.

 FYI: Many people listen and mix Dolby Atmos Music on headphones via binaural stereo.
 This works to a certain extent, but you will never be able to experience what a Dolby Atmos Music mix really sounds like in a listening room.
 It is therefore highly recommended that you listen to your Dolby Atmos Music mixes with a real Dolby Atmos Music 9.1.6 speaker setup that is correctly placed and calibrated.
 Actually moving air in a listening room with speakers is always better than having to rely on the on the tiny puffs in headphones :-) Although this is of course mainly about checking the acoustic phase coherence of the music in the listening room because this is very difficult to check with headphones and can be done much much better with a real Dolby Atmos Music 9.1.6 speaker setup as described below.